kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Every book on statistical quality control gives a slightly different viewpoint, or uses different terminology for what is statistical process control.

-In this course we will take "in-control" to mean that the behaviour of the process is stable over time.
+In this book we will take "in-control" to mean that the behaviour of the process is stable over time.
 Note though, that in-control does not mean the variable of interest meets the required specifications - all that "in control" means is that there are no **special causes** in the data.
 A special cause, or an assignable cause is an event that occurs to move the process, or destabilize it.
 Process monitoring charts aim to detect these events.

 ..
 Note:: Our objective: quickly detect abnormal variation, and fix it by finding the root cause.
 In this section we look at the "detection" problem.
 Diagnosis and process adjustment are two separate steps that follow.